norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 I feel I'll tell a very similar story of Software/Data/DevOps (et al) Engineering in the not-to-distant future.
 A slow-burning period of unsustainable gluttony followed immediately by a devastating correction.
 Then a moment of opportunity, mistaken by most to be a return of "the good times", and finally, a long plunge into sensible reality.
 This is a common narrative right now, and I'll only touch on the first two parts (the past decadence and the inevitable correction) enough to set the stage.
 What I think matters today, and the heart of this writing, is a dissection of that critical window of opportunity.

 #### It was the best of times
 We all know the stories.
 (M/F)AANG employees outraged that their favorite cereal is no longer stocked at the closest snack station during company all-hands, and CompSci grads dumbfounded that their first job would expect a five-day work week.
 Then the more mundane (but no less tell-tale) evidence; recruiters hounding you day and night with six-figure job offers, lavish perks that sometimes sounded less like work and more like a cruise ship ("we have a climbing wall!").
 Rock-star impunity derived from an unspoken understanding that you were "the talent," in great demand and terribly difficult to replace.
-And of course, a shared cognative dissidence that allowed us all not to do the ROI of a decade of  bourgeoisie
+And of course, a shared cognative dissidence of ignoring developer ROI (and lack there of).
+To call the previous decade of  bourgeoisie
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQxOTYzMTMyLDE5NTI1NzUwMTEsLTQ2ND
+eyJoaXN0b3J5IjpbMTExOTI0NjMxLDE5NTI1NzUwMTEsLTQ2ND
 IwNzYzMywtMzQ4NTQzOTE2LDIyMDYwMjg0LC05NzEwNjkyNjAs
 MjAzOTYwNDczNyw3MzUzMTkzNTQsMTI2MTIyNDI4LDk3MzE1Mz
 E3OSwtMTgyNjMwOTEzMywtMTE5NDQ2NDczNSwxOTEwMDk0NTI0